wavesplatform/docs.wavesplatform/docs/en/ride/functions/callable-function.md

 ### Example <a id="example3"></a>

-The example listed below is a wallet application which allows to send [WAVES](/en/blockchain/token/waves) on certain address and withdraw them (withdrawing others' WAVES is prevented).
+The example listed below is a wallet application which allows to send [WAVES](/en/blockchain/token/waves) to certain address and withdraw them (withdrawing others' WAVES is prevented).
 There are two callable functions in the example:

 * `deposit` — provides desposit of the tokens.
 * `withdraw` — provides withdraw of the tokens.